T20X/notes/templates.md

 ### immediate context

 Only the failures in the types and expressions in the immediate context of the function type or its template parameter types or its explicit specifier (since C++20) are SFINAE errors.

+SFINAE only applies in the so-called immediate context of a function.
+The immediate context is basically the template declaration (including the template parameter list, the function return type, and the function parameter list)

 If the evaluation of a substituted type/expression causes a side-effect such as instantiation of some template specialization, generation of an implicitly-defined member function, etc, errors in those side-effects are treated as hard errors.
 For example subsitutung T in typename T::type to some class A<O> may trigger instantiation of class A<O>, but it may fail...Hence it would be a hard error!